jiananbai/distributed-AMP/README.md

 This work was supported in part by ELLIIT, the KAW foundation, and the European Union’s Horizon 2020 research and innovation program under grant agreement no. 101013425 (REINDEER).

+We use the implementation of covariance-based approach from https://github.com/emilbjornson/grant-free.

 ## License and Referencing